 Here's what you should know about iPadOS 14.

 What are the big headlines of iPadOS 14?

 iPadOS 14 is the latest version of Apple's iPad software, and the second major version to hold the iPadOS name.
 The focus is not primarily on new features, though there are a few, but rather on the refinement of the iPad experience.
 The features include the new widgets, updated app designs, improved search, and, perhaps Apple's most impressive software feature this year, Scribble, which can convert handwriting into typed text.

 Are there updates to the Home screen?

-At least as of the first beta version of iPadOS 14, the only new elements of the Home screen is the new style of widget in the widget sidebar.
+The only new elements of the Home screen is the new style of widget in the widget sidebar.
 You don't seem to be able to add widgets to the rest of the Home screen, and features like App Library remain iOS-exclusive.

 What about the rest of the interface?

 Apple has added a new sidebar to many of its first-party apps, including Photos and Music, as well as an updated one in apps like Notes and Files.